AbhinavA10/AbhinavA10.github.io/README.md

 - use agency theme for Website, have the project pop-ups like they are, but make separate pages for hardware vs software
 - make better favicon.ico/logo
 - add carousel for each project
+- add bootstrap.js CDN properly from test.html to hardware.html
 - minify js when done --> https://www.minifier.org/
+- folio template can be used for blog and contact structure

 ### Supposed Sitemap